 Adding Alexa to your vehicle

 Already thinking about replacing your radio?
-Shop multimedia receivers with built-in Amazon Alexa.
+Shop digital media receivers from Kenwood, JVC, Pioneer, Boss, and more with built-in Amazon Alexa.
 You'll get all the benefits of Alexa above, plus a variety of audio playback options, hands-free calling, and more.

 Based on the developer information provided by Amazon, Alexa could offer some very cool car control like adjusting climate settings.
 That kind of control will vary vehicle to vehicle and would likely require development of vehicle integration gear like the iDatalink Maestro, but we're excited about the possibilities.

 Trying out Alexa with an equipped Kenwood car stereo

 When the Kenwood Excelon KDC-X304 CD receiver, one of the first Alexa-equipped car stereos, arrived at Crutchfield, I fired it up to get a first-hand understanding of the feature.
 Set-up was mostly what I expected, except for a couple curveballs that may end up being attributable to a first-generation experience.